This is the 23rd post of a 50 article series for new marketers at B2B startups.

 6. Measure results

 Finally, once an infographic is launched and driving traffic, it’s time to measure results.
-As we publish more infographics, it’s valuable to benchmark them and tighten our messaging to appeal best to our targets.
+As you publish more infographics, it’s valuable to benchmark them and tighten your messaging to appeal best to your targets.
 Some infographics might be more successful at driving conversions while others might just serve as top-of-funnel awareness pieces.

-When we measure attribution of an opportunity or customer, we should use closed loop marketing to determine if our infographic played a role in the nurture journey.
+When you measure attribution of an opportunity or customer, you should use closed loop marketing to determine if your infographic played a role in the nurture journey.
 How many contacts that are now opportunities or customers viewed the infographic?